mirandaresearchlab/LCI_Workshop_2026/README.md

 Uneven illumination can be due to different factors, e.g., microscope settings; sample artifacts (samples that are not flat); shading or vignetting (attenuation of the pixel intensity from the center of the optical axis to the edges).

-Uneven illumination can cause discontinuities in whole slide images, background bleaching in time-lapse fluorescent images and compromise downstream analysis.
-In this workshop we will explore two algorithms that can be used to correct such artifacts.
+Uneven illumination can cause discontinuities in whole slide images, background bleaching in time-lapse fluorescent images, and compromise downstream analysis.
+In this workshop, we will explore two algorithms that can be used to correct such artifacts.
 * [Rolling-ball](https://imagej.net/plugins/rolling-ball-background-subtraction) algorithm
 * [BaSiC](https://github.com/marrlab/BaSiC#imagejfiji-plugin) plugin (click on the link to follow installation instructions)